The multicolor induced size-Ramsey number of long subdivisions: Extending good embedding

 \section{Extending good embedding}

-In this section, we are going to develop a machinery for extending an induced-good embedding by adding trees pending from its vertices (See Figure~\ref{fig:extension}).
+In this section, we develop a machinery for extending an induced-good embedding by adding trees pending from its vertices (See Figure~\ref{fig:extension}).
+The following lemma, which is heavily inspired in~\cite[Lemma~2.13]{Girao}, is a key component in this machinery.
 The graph $G'$ is the graph given in Lemma~\ref{lem:subgraph}.